 C. difficile can be found on the surface of bedside tables, door knobs, counters, lavatories, and sinks in the hospital.
 The organism can be spread between patients via contact with contaminated objects and/or the hands of healthcare workers.
 Handwashing is important for preventing the spread of C. difficile infection (see 'Hand washing' below).

 C. difficile infections have become more frequent, more severe, more difficult to treat, and more likely to recur after initial treatment.
-Although most people become infected with C. difficile in the hospital, the infection has also become more common in the community.
+Although most people become infected with C. difficile in the hospital, the infection has also become more common in patients who have not been hospitalized or through community-acquired infection.

 C. DIFFICILE RISK FACTORS